sherlock-audit/2023-06-gfx-judging/README.md

 Source: https://github.com/sherlock-audit/2023-06-gfx-judging/issues/48

 ## Found by
-kutugu, mahyar, mstpr-brainbot, trachev, xiaoming90
+Dug, kutugu, mahyar, mstpr-brainbot, trachev, xiaoming90
 ## Summary

 The users' assets are wrongly sent to the owner due to a lack of segregation between users' assets and collected fees, which might result in an irreversible loss of assets for the victims.